openebs-archive/openebs-docs/docs/alphafeatures.md

 The node components make use of the host iSCSI binaries for iSCSI connection management.
 Depending on the OS, the csi-operator will have to be modified to load the required iSCSI files into the node pods.

-OpenEBS CSI driver components can be installed by running the following command:
+OpenEBS cStor CSI driver components can be installed by running the following command:

 Depending on the OS, select the appropriate deployment file.